 After making so many mistakes, I have put together this guide to selecting the best sewing threads for your project.

-These threads come in 24 different colours on a large spool accommodating 1000 yards.
+These threads come in 24 different colors on a large spool accommodating 1000 yards.

 They are polyester and are best used for embroidery, hand sewing and machine sewing.